eabz/auth-rpc/README.md

 ## Auth RPC

-Cloudflare worker to add an auth layer to a blockchain RPC..
+Cloudflare Worker API to add basic auth and custom filtering for a blockchain RPC endpoint.

 ## Requirements

 - [Node](https://nodejs.org/en/)
 - [Wrangler](https://github.com/cloudflare/wrangler2)

-Before starting, you must have logged in into cloudflare using wrangler.
+Before starting, you must have logged in to Cloudflare using Wrangler.

 ## Installation